Infection with cytomegalovirus (CMV)

 ICD codes: B25 P35.1 What is the ICD Code?

-Infections with cytomegalovirus (CMV) are harmless and go unnoticed in most people.
-However fetuses, premature babies and people with immune deficiency can become severely ill from it.
+For most people, infections with cytomegalovirus (CMV) are harmless and go unnoticed.
+However, unborn babies in the womb, premature babies and people with an immune deficiency can become severely ill from it.
 Good hygiene can reduce the risk of infection.

 At a glance

-- The cytomegalovirus (CMV) belongs to the family of herpes viruses.
+- Cytomegalovirus (CMV) belongs to the family of herpes viruses.

-- Infection with CMV is harmless for people with a healthy immune system.
+- Infection with CMV is usually harmless for people with a healthy immune system.

-- CMV remains in the body after an initial infection in a lifelong “dormant phase”, mostly going unnoticed, and can be reactivated later on under certain circumstances.
+- After the initial infection, CMV remains in the body in a lifelong “dormant phase”, mostly going unnoticed, but can be reactivated at a later point under certain circumstances.

-- The infection can cause serious complications in fetuses, premature babies and people with immune deficiency.
+- The infection can cause serious complications in unborn babies in the womb, premature babies and people with immune deficiency.

 - There is no vaccine against CMV.
 However there are some measures that reduce the risk of infection with CMV.